NasirMalik/Eris/README.md

 ### Repository
     Its layer between ViewModel and Data Store that encapuslates Data-source layer.
 ### Interactor
-    ### Network: Its a wrapper written as a Swift Package Ceres and fetch and decode data from internet.
+    Network: Its a wrapper written as a Swift Package Ceres and fetch and decode data from internet.
 ### Persistor
-    ### CoreData: Persistor encapsulates CoreData and fetches and updates data.
+    CoreData: Persistor encapsulates CoreData and fetches and updates data.

 ## Considerations

 Following are few considerations while writing code

-- Code should be CLEAN
+- Code is following `MVVM-C` Architecture.
-- Every layer should be interfaced via dependency management and lays foundation for high level DI-Framework
+- Every layer is interfaced via `dependency management` and lays foundation for high level DI-Framework
-- Code should be testable and mocks can easily replace original objects
+- Code is `testable` and mocks can easily replaced with original objects
-- Code is following iOS Swift Style Guidelines and have same styling throughtout the code.
+- Code is following `iOS Swift Style Guidelines` and have same styling throughtout the code.
-- DataStore and ViewModels are encapsulated from each other.
+- Project is structured to `scale` as big as it can be
+- `Folder structure` is highligting the architecture
+- Network is implemented as an independent `Module (Swift Package)`